svenssonaxel/diff-format/MAIN.md

 * is expressed in terms of extending unified diff format.
 * uses the `git` flavour of unified diff format as an example whenever talking about incompatible aspects.

+Tags on the form `[HDFxx]` are used to map the specification to error codes in [ERROR-CODES.md](ERROR-CODES.md).

 ### Hintful hunk format

-A hintful hunk consists of a one-line hunk header followed by any number of content lines, snippet activation lines and snippet deactivation lines.
+A hintful hunk consists of a one-line hunk header `[HDF11]` followed by any number of content lines, snippet activation lines and snippet deactivation lines `[HDF12]`.
 The hunk header has the following grammar:

 ```EBNF